tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Spell Deflection

+_Recharge 16+:_ These heavy metal gauntlets bear complex runes of negation.
+When wielding a melee weapon, you can parry a spell targeting you or an ally as a free action.
+To parry the spell, you roll Strength + Level vs. the caster’s MD; if you hit, the spell is cancelled and the caster loses the action they were using for the spell.
+If it was a limited-used spell, that use is expended if your natural attack roll was even.
+(It’s basically the Counter-Magic bonus spell in glove form).

+**Quirk:** Rudely interrupts people when they’re talking.

+---

 #### Sure Fingers

 You gain a +2 bonus to any skill check that involves sleight of hand, strength of grip, hand-eye coordination, or similar abilities.